thedandano/CST334_OS/Lab6/README.md

 # Lab 6 Instructions

 ### Description
-This Lab solves the producer/consumer problem.
+This Lab solves the producer/consumer problem using the alphabet.

 ### To Run:
 * Open Unix based terminal at file location and use "make" to generate binary files